schlagert/syslog/README.md

 * `{pool_conf, proplist()}`:

-  Specifies the configuration of udp pool senders. `pool_size` - number of workers in a pool. `max_overflow` - number of workers to be created when base workers are busy. `overflow_ttl` - number of milliseconds to keep created overflow workers, `overflow_check_period` - period in milliseconds to check for overflow workers ttl.
+  Specifies the configuration of udp pool senders. `size` - number of workers in a pool. `max_overflow` - number of workers to be created when base workers are busy. `overflow_ttl` - number of milliseconds to keep created overflow workers, `overflow_check_period` - period in milliseconds to check for overflow workers ttl.